 The effect alcohol has on your brain can kick in after only one or two drinks, but may last a lifetime.

 Drinking only one or two drinks can:

 - Make you lose your balance and coordination

 - Slow your reaction time

 - Slur your speech

 These symptoms should stop after your body metabolises the alcohol.
 Depending on how much alcohol you have consumed, that can take a while.

 Drinking can lower your inhibitions

-Alcohol depresses the cerebral cortex of the brain, making the person less inhibited.
-It slows down the processing of information from the eyes, ears, mouth and other senses, and inhibits thought processes, making it difficult to think clearly.
+Alcohol depresses the cerebral cortex of the brain, which slows down the way your senses process information.
+This will decrease your inhibitions, and also make it difficult to think clearly.